Examples of feudalism: England

-From the perspective of the smallest land holder, multiple networks of tenancy were layered on the same small plot of land.
-A chronicle of the time says "different lordships lay on the land in different respects".
+From the perspective of the smallest landholder, multiple networks of tenancy were layered on the same small plot of land.
+A chronicle of the time says "Different lordships lay on the land in different respects".
 Each tenant laid claim to a certain aspect of the service from the land.

+Magna Carta was used in 1215 by the barons to force King John to respect feudal rights, limiting the power of the King by defying his rights under feudal law.

-11th century France
+France

-Among the complexities of feudal arrangements, there existed no guarantee that contracts between lord and vassal would be honored, and feudal contracts saw little enforcement from those with greater authority.
+From the 11th century, among the complexities of feudal arrangements, there existed no guarantee that contracts between lord and vassal would be honored, and feudal contracts saw little enforcement from those with greater authority.
 This often resulted in the wealthier and more powerful party taking advantage of the weaker.

 Such was (allegedly) the case of Hugh de Lusignan and his relations with his lord William V of Aquitaine.
 Between 1020 and 1025 Hugh wrote or possibly dictated a complaint against William and his vassals describing the unjust treatment he had received at the hands of both.
 Hugh describes a convoluted intermingling of loyalties that was characteristic of the period and instrumental in developing strain between nobles that resulted in competition for each other's land.
 According to Hugh's account, William wronged him on numerous occasions, often to the benefit of William's vassals.
 Many of his properties suffered similar fates: seized by opponents and divided between them and William.
-William apparently neglected to send military aid to Hugh when necessary and dealt most unfairly in the exchange of hostages.
+William neglected to send military aid to Hugh when necessary and dealt most unfairly in the exchange of hostages.
 Each time Hugh reclaimed one of his properties, William ordered him to return it to whoever had recently taken it from him.
-William broke multiple oaths in succession yet Hugh continued to put faith in his lord's word, to his own ruin.
+William broke multiple oaths in succession yet Hugh continued to put faith in his lord's word, to his ruin.
 In his last contract with William, over possession of his uncle's castle at Chiza, Hugh dealt in no uncertain terms and with frank language:

 Hugh: You are my lord, I will not accept a pledge from you, but I will simply rely on the mercy of God and yourself.